Handle dataset releases

 When the provider distributes datasets with releases, allowing the user to download many previous releases, each having its own name, DBnomics can integrate and propose them to its users.

 Each dataset can have many releases.
-Each release is just a normal dataset named after the pattern {dataset_code_prefix}:{release_name}
+Each release is just a normal dataset named after the pattern {dataset_code_prefix}:{release_name} (e.g. WEO:2020-04).
+As a consequence, all the existing components of DBnomics continue to work without needing evolutions.

-There are actual release names that can be any string (2020-01
+There are actual release names that can be any string (2020-01, 1.1, before_trump), and a special release name latest referencing the latest known release.

-To encode the relationship between a dataset and its releases, a new releases.json
+To encode the relationship between a dataset and its releases, a new releases.json file is introduced:

 // releases.json